Tharindupriyaharshana/H-rverstehenPro/README.md

 # meme.me

 Edtech companies often use educational memes on social media as part of their branding strategy.
 These memes are effective for engaging with audiences and increasing visibility.
 However, maintaining a daily posting schedule poses challenges.
 The meme creators, often individual meme makers or "trollers," struggle with consistency due to time constraints and the difficulty of continuously generating creative ideas.
 A frequent posting schedule is crucial as it leads to higher engagement and, consequently, a larger audience.

+Fine-tuned on: open_llama_3b"
+We leverage QLorA to efficiently decrease the training time

 <img width="600" alt="HörverstehenPro" src="https://github.com/Tharindupriyaharshana/H-rverstehenPro/assets/45678705/7cd3ff50-a54e-44f0-b105-d5af30f27dca">